November 16, 2023

 SPRAY SPRAY SPRAY

-Not all air fryers are created equal.
+Air fryers vary in quality and performance.
 This recipe calls for a basket air fryer which I find can actually get things pretty crispy vs an oven air fryer.
-If you know that your air fryer needs to be placed on a hotter or lower temp or take more or less time feel free to adjust cook time and temp.
+If you know your air fryer requires a higher or lower temperature or a different cooking time, feel free to adjust accordingly.

 plate of gochujang wings next to the furikake ranch